Join Us in Worship

 One Friday night a month we celebrate Simchat Shabbat, an enhanced musical service featuring our own EET 17th Street Band, led by Grammy Award Winner Ben Wisch.
 These lively services are followed by a community dinner, guest speaker or program and then a dessert reception.

-For tots, infant through K, this is a special musical sing-along service for our youngest members.
+For families with children ages birth-5, this is a special musical sing-along service for our youngest members.
 The service features singing, dancing and story-telling.
 Following the service, we have a Shabbat oneg with candle lighting, challah, and juice.

 In summer months we are fortunate to welcome Shabbat in Stuyvesant Square Park, just outside our front door.
 Join us in this casual setting for a condensed 30-minute service.
 Some congregants bring provisions for a Shabbat picnic dinner in the park.

 On occasional Saturday evenings, we gather for a brief service to end Shabbat, followed by a potluck dinner.
 This special service was created by the members of our Sh’ma Project, EET’s community organizing cohort.
 This informal approach offers a unique opportunity to come together in prayer, conversation, and noshing, while serving to strengthen the EET community.
 Families are welcome to attend together.